Climate Change Scientific and Technical Resources

 These pages are designed to provide our tribal leaders and staff with information on how climate change may affect their tribe’s natural resources during the 21st century.
 Scientific research and data listed here project the effects of climate change in the Columbia Basin, including overviews of the issue and its effects, and projected impacts to water and terrestrial resources and fish and wildlife.
 Also listed are tools and recommendations to assist with climate change vulnerability assessment and adaptation.
 The threat of climate change is significant to the water, land, and native species of the Columbia Basin.
 The members of the Columbia Basin Indian Tribes are uniquely vulnerable to these effects because they are intimately tied to their traditional hunting and fishing grounds to gather their “first foods”, which have immense importance to their economic, cultural, and spiritual well-being.

-Climate Change Impacts Summaries and Tribal Efforts Presentations
+Climate Change Impacts Summaries and Presentations

 Fourth National Climate Assessment and CRITFC/member tribes’ response